crate/cratedb-guide/docs/integrate/oracle/index.md

 :::{rubric} About
 :::

-[Oracle Database] (Oracle DBMS, or simply as Oracle) is a proprietary multi-model database management system produced and marketed by Oracle Corporation.
+[Oracle Database] (Oracle DBMS, or simply Oracle) is a proprietary multi-model database management system produced and marketed by Oracle Corporation.

 It is commonly used for running online transaction processing (OLTP), data